fernandezvara/certsfor/docs/commands.md

 ?> The CA ID is the identification that needs to be passed to the tool to make the operations with the right CA. The ID can be passed by:<br>- Flag: --ca-id="your uuid"<br>- Environment variable ($CFD_CA_ID)<br>- Configuration switch on the config file. (ca-id)

 !> **Do not share the CA key file.
 It can be used to hijack TLS connections and sniff (read) the traffic.**

 ## create certificate

 Certificate creation expects the same answers than the CA.

-Flags allows to set where to store a bundle certificate file, used in some services like [NGINX](https://www.nginx.org/), certificate and key files.
+Flags allows to set where to store a bundle certificate file, used in some services like [NGINX](https://www.nginx.org/), certificate and/or key files.

 ```bash
 Usage: